klashdevelopment/Mika-Roblox/docs/index.md

 ## I need an executor/scripting software/exploit!

-** This information could be out of data.
-I will try to keep it updated, but you may refer to [robloxhackers](https://robloxhackers.lol/exploits) for updated info **
+**This information could be out of data.
+I will try to keep it updated, but you may refer to [robloxhackers](https://robloxhackers.lol/exploits) for updated info**

+Personally, **I use solara and celery** to develop Mika.

+Why do I use two?
+Solara has better auto complete and Level 3 UNC for more user support in the future, but Celery is L8 with high UNC.

 | Name | Download | Features | Reason to use |
 | --- | --- | --- | --- |